nix-community/robotnix/README.md

 This, however, will require a nix sandbox exception so the secret keys are available to the build scripts.
 To use `extra-sandbox-paths`, the user must be a `trusted-user` in `nix.conf`.

-A full android 10 build takes about 4 hours on my i7-3770 with 16GB of memory.
-One may use the `--cores` option for `nix-build` to set the number of cores to use.

 ### Testing / CI / Reproducibility

 All devices (Pixel 1-3(a) (XL)) have very basic checks to ensure that the android build process will at least start properly.